-- If the SR is positive, the speed drops with increasing the mechanical load. a. - If the SR is negative, the speed increases with increasing the mechanical load. b. - DC motors are compared to each other by their Speed Regulation. c.
+- a.
+If the SR is positive, the speed drops with increasing the mechanical load. - b.
+If the SR is negative, the speed increases with increasing the mechanical load. - c.
+DC motors are compared to each other by their Speed Regulation.